 As stated above, by statute, a taxpayer is liable for sales and by statute, a taxpayer must keep certain records.
-The Division has promulgated regulations that detail the type of records that must be maintained, and the tax liability if such records are failed to be maintained.
+The Division has promulgated regulations8 that detail the type of records that must be maintained, and the tax liability if such records are failed to be maintained.
 When a taxpayer cannot produce records demonstrating its sales and/or taxes collected, the Division will use the available evidence to make an assessment as provided for in R.I.
-Gen. Laws § 44-19-11
+Gen. Laws § 44-19-11 and R.I.
+Gen. Laws § 44-19-14.
+Such audits where there were few or no records have been the subject of prior administrative decisions which have found that assessments are to be made on the available evidence.
+10

-&lt;sup>7 In its reply brief, the Taxpayer argued that other checks should not have been included as OTP from \\\\\\ as the checks were made to \\\\\\ but noted as payable to \\\\\\ in the dome book.
-The Division removed from OTP checks to \\\\\\ that it identified as \\\\\\ checks.
-Without supporting documentation (invoices), the Division used the information in its possession so that checks that appeared to go to \\\\\\\ were considered OTP.
+7 In its reply brief, the Taxpayer argued that other checks should not have been included as OTP from as the checks were made to but noted as payable to in the dome book.
+The Division removed from OTP checks to that it identified as checks.
+Without supporting documentation (invoices), the Division used the information in its possession so that checks that appeared to go to were considered OTP.

-&lt;sup>8 R.I.
+8 R.I.
 Gen. Laws § 44-19-33 specifically states that the Tax Administrator may prescribe regulations that are not inconsistent with the law and are reasonably designed to carry out the intent and purposes of the law and are prima facie evidence of the proper interpretation of statutes.